Horsham Photographers : L- T

 By the time of the 1861 Census, James Lloyd was working as a watchmaker in Horsham's West Street.
 Sources indicate that Lloyd ran his watch-making business in West Street, Horsham until around 1866.

-The only evidence I have that James Lloyd took photographic portraits in Horsham, is a single carte-de-visite portraying a mother and her two children, with a dog at her feet ( see illustration at bottom right ).
+The first piece of evidence I had that James Lloyd took photographic portraits in Horsham, was a carte-de-visite portraying a mother and her two children, with a dog at her feet ( see illustration at bottom right ).
 On the back of the cdv portrait is a trade plate, which reads "Photographed by Lloyd, West Street, Horsham." ( see illustration at right )

 James Lloyd lived and worked in West Street, Horsham for about six years.
 By 1867, James Lloyd and his family had moved to Hounslow, Middlesex, where his son Percy was born.